Randall Davidson: First World War, 1914–1918

 While the war was going on, civil strife in Ireland was another matter of concern to Davidson.
-He spoke against the death sentence passed on Sir Roger Casement for his part in the Easter Rising, and later condemned the violence of the Black and Tans.
+He spoke against the death sentence passed on Sir Roger Casement for his part in the Easter Rising, and post-war condemned the violence of the Black and Tans.

 In the last year of the war Davidson had to deal with further agitation from the high-church faction.
 Gore took exception to the liberal theology of Hensley Henson and attempted to thwart the Prime Minister's nomination of Henson for a bishopric.
 Opinion among the laity and most of the clergy was against Gore.
 Davidson, who hated unnecessary conflict, was distressed by the controversy, and even considered resigning.
 But, despite Henson's fear that the Archbishop might weaken, Davidson stood by him, and the two agreed that Henson would issue a statement of faith to silence the critics.
 Davidson then stated publicly that no fair-minded man could read Henson's sermons without feeling that they had in him a brilliant and powerful teacher of the Christian faith.
 Gore and his followers were obliged to call off their protests.

 Throughout the war, Davidson distanced himself from pacifism.
 For him, Christian idealism must be accompanied by political realism.
 He maintained that alongside prayer and witness, Christians had a "duty to think", and that peace would come "when we have given our mind – yes, mind as well as heart – to these new and brave resolves".
 With this conviction in mind, he was a strong supporter of the League of Nations when it was set up after the war.